 Some courses require special permission for students to register.
-The course booklet indicates courses that require instructor, department chair or program director approval.
+The course .pdf file indicates courses that require instructor, department chair or program director approval.
 Students will not be able to register for these courses through CyberFriar.

 How Can I Register for Summer Courses?

 Students may choose to register for summer courses through the School of Continuing Education (SCE).
 Check CyberFriar for specific information on course offerings and the Dean's Office web site for policies and procedures for day students enrolling in summer courses.
 Prior approval from the Dean's Office is required.
 Please contact the SCE Office for registration dates.